chinapedia/wikipedia.abstract.en/Page/Hydrofoil.md

 A new kayak design, called Flyak, has hydrofoils that lift the kayak enough to significantly reduce drag, allowing speeds of up to .
 Some surfers have developed surfboards with hydrofoils called foilboards, specifically aimed at surfing big waves further out to sea.[19]

-Quadrofoil.jpg Quadrofoil Q2 is a two-seater, four-foiled hydrofoil electrical leisure watercraft.
+Quadrofoil Q2 is a two-seater, four-foiled hydrofoil electrical leisure watercraft.
 Its initial design was set in 2012 and it has been available commercially since the end of 2016.
 Powered by a 5.2-kWh lithium-ion battery pack and propelled by a 5.5 kW motor, it reaches the top speed of 40 km/h and has 80 km of range.[20][21][22]

 The Manta5 Hydrofoiler XE-1 is a Hydrofoil E-bike, designed and built in New Zealand.
 Initially designed in secret by Guy Howard-Willis in 2011, it has since been available commercially for pre-order in New Zealand since late 2017 [23] Propelled by a 400 watt motor, it can reach speeds exceeding 14 km/h with a weight of 22 kg.
 A single charge of the battery lasts an hour for a rider weighing 85kg.
 [24]

-Draagvleugelboot_Karla.jpg on the North Sea Canal, the Netherlands]] 20091105-TurboJET_Urzela.jpg's _Urzela_ JetFoil on West Lamma Channel, Hong Kong]] 20091109-TurboJET_Barca.jpg's _Barca_ Foilcat]]
+on the North Sea Canal, the Netherlands]] 's _Urzela_ JetFoil on West Lamma Channel, Hong Kong]] 's _Barca_ Foilcat]]

 Modern passenger boats

-MV_Flying_Poseidon_(1982)_and_Bodrum_Lines_Kometas_at_Rhodes_with_MV_Costa_Fortuna_11am_5-8-2011.jpg from Fethiye when the sister _Kometas_ hydrofoil[25] from Bodrum also arrived from Turkey in 2011.]]
+from Fethiye when the sister _Kometas_ hydrofoil[25] from Bodrum also arrived from Turkey in 2011.]]

 Soviet-built Voskhods are one of the most successful passenger hydrofoil designs.
 Manufactured in Russia and Ukraine, they are in service in more than 20 countries.
 The most recent model, Voskhod-2M FFF, also known as Eurofoil, was built in Feodosiya for the Dutch public transport operator Connexxion.[26]